Robert Rossen: Return to filmmaking

 From 1952 to 1953, Rossen wrote Mambo, trying to repair his finances after almost two years without work following the 1951 HUAC hearing.
 He had to produce the film in Italy, and it was premiered in Italy in 1954 and the USA in 1955.
 Rossen later said "Mambo was to be for fun only," but he "took it seriously, and it didn't come off."
 Critics dismissed the film.
 However, in 2001, Dorothea Fischer-Hornung concluded that the film achieved more than Rossen and contemporary critics realized.
 The female lead resolves her own conflicts by devoting herself to dance.
 Katherine Dunham's choreography highlights this process; and innovative cinematography intensifies the dance scenes.

 Rossen hoped Alexander the Great (1956) would be a blockbuster, but the majority of the reviews criticized the film for failing to keep the audience's interest.
 However, the review from The New York Times wrote that "its moments of boredom are rare...an overlong but thoughtful and spectacular entertainment."

 In 1961, Rossen co-wrote, produced and directed The Hustler.
 Drawing upon his own experiences as a pool hustler, he teamed with Sidney Carroll to adapt the novel of the same name for the screen.
 The Hustler was nominated for nine Academy Awards and won two.
 Rossen was nominated as Best Director, and with Carroll for Best Adapted Screenplay, but did not win either award.
 He was named Best Director by the New York Film Critics Circle and shared with Carroll the Writers Guild of America Award for Best Written Drama.
 The Hustler was an enormous popular success and is credited with sparking a resurgence in the popularity of pool in the United States, which had been on the decline for decades.

 Rossen was already ill when he started on his final film, Lilith (1964), and it was poorly received in the United States.
 After it Rossen lost interest in directing, reportedly because of conflicts with the film's star, Warren Beatty.
 The filmmaker said, "It isn't worth that kind of grief.
 I won't take it any more.
 I have nothing to say on the screen right now.
 Even if I never make another picture, I've got The Hustler on my record.
 I'm content to let that one stand for me."
-However, at the time of his death Rossen was planning Cocoa Beach, a script he conceived in 1962, showing the hopes and struggles of transients in a local community and contrasting this with nearby Cape Canaveral, which Leftist writer Brian Neve described as a "symbol of America's imperial [sic] reach".
+However, at the time of his death Rossen was planning Cocoa Beach, a script he conceived in 1962, showing the hopes and struggles of transients in a local community and contrasting this with nearby Cape Canaveral, which Leftist writer Brian Neve described as a "symbol of America's imperial reach".